The Care Professional's Resilience Program

 - Accessible online and backed by a valuable toolkit of resources to sustain new habits and behaviours well after graduation.

-A study of the Care Professional’s Resilience Program found statistically significant advancements in the group’s overall emotional intelligence and emotional intelligence factors of: Emotion self-management, emotion expression, emotion self-control and emotion awareness of others.
+A study of the Care Professional’s Resilience Program in 2016 found statistically significant improvements in the group’s overall emotional intelligence and emotional intelligence factors of: Emotion self-management, emotion expression, emotion self-control and emotion awareness of others.
 The study revealed an increase in compassion satisfaction and a decrease in secondary trauma (compassion fatigue) and burnout scores.

 Everyone benefits when you invest in your people